APPLY at UniTo for a.y. 2020-2021 at https://apply.unito.it

-Starting from October 2016, the University of Turin offered a new MA program in philosophy completely taught in English: the Philosophy International Curriculum.
-The program aims at providing a thorough insight into a comprehensive range of philosophical problems and at developing the distinctive transferable skills arising from an advanced philosophical education.
+Starting from October 2016, the University of Turin offered a new MA programme in philosophy completely taught in English: the Philosophy International Curriculum.
+The programme aims at providing a thorough insight into a comprehensive range of philosophical problems and at developing the distinctive transferable skills arising from advanced philosophical education.
 A core curriculum on classical texts and issues is available, along with courses reaching out to forefront debates not only in current philosophy but also in foundational issues concerning contemporary politics, arts, and the sciences.

-The Philosophy International Curriculum aims to promote the integration of students in an international research and working environment.
+The Philosophy International Curriculum aims to promote the integration of students in international research and working environment.
 It provides students with theoretical expertise both in the fields of metaphysics and ontology, philosophy of language and mind, logic and philosophy of science, aesthetics and philosophy of art, and in the areas of practical philosophy, in connection with – as in the Italian tradition of studies – the history of philosophical and scientific thought.
-The curriculum is an important opportunity to acquire useful skills for teaching, research, and any employment opportunity requiring the argumentation and critical analysis typical of a philosophical training, as well as knowledge related to the intersection between philosophy and the sciences of the mind.
+The curriculum is an important opportunity to acquire useful skills for teaching, research, and any employment opportunity requiring the argumentation and critical analysis typical of philosophical training, as well as knowledge related to the intersection between philosophy and the sciences of the mind.

 The new curriculum is addressed to international students but it is also open to Italian students, as well as to Erasmus mobility from European Countries.